hbz/discourse-stopforumspam/README.md

 - **stopforumspam check username:** Checks the user's username against the Stop Forum Spam database
 - **stopforumspam check ip:** Checks the user's IP address against the Stop Forum Spam database

-**Note:** The user will be silenced if the email address, username, or IP address is found.
-If you have more than one of these settings enabled, the user will be deemed a spammer as soon as one of them is found in the Stop Forum Spam database.
+**Note:** If you have more than one of these check settings enabled, the user will be deemed a spammer as soon as one of them is found in the Stop Forum Spam database.

 ## Issues

 Please contact mike@singerscreations.com if you run into any issues or have a suggestion to improve this plugin.
+You can also post over in [this topic](https://meta.discourse.org/t/discourse-stop-forum-spam-plugin-auto-silence-spammers/121037) in the Discourse community forum.

 ## Authors